WriterBewareLogoSmall

 Be sure the editor has credentials.

 You’re looking for things like prior editing experience with a reputable publisher or publication, or training or apprenticeship with a reputable editor or editing service.
 Higher-level education (like a MA in English or an MFA) and professional writing credentials may also be relevant (though keep in mind that good writers aren’t necessarily good editors).
-The number of years the editor has been in business can also be important: an editor who has been editing for years may be a safer bet than one who is just starting out.
+How long the editor has been in business can also be important: an editor who has been editing for years may be a safer bet than one who is just starting out.

 If the editor has a website, a resume or CV should be posted there.
 An editing service with multiple editors should provide staff names and biographies.
 Be extremely cautious of editors whose websites are vague about their credentials, and of editing services that don’t identify their staff.